 Dangerous Foods for Dogs

-Although it can be tempting to offer your beloved fur-kid some of your favourite treats, take a moment to familiarise yourself with some 'people foods' that could make your dog very unwell.
+Although it can be tempting to offer your beloved fur-kid some of your favourite treats, take a moment to familiarise yourself with some 'people foods' that are dangerous for dogs, and could make them very unwell.

 Sultanas and Grapes